10 Qualities of the Ideal Instructional Designer

 - Know the capabilities of eLearning development tools and software.

-- Understand related fields—usability and experience design, information design, communications and new technologies.
+- Understand related fields—usability and experience design, information design, communication and new technologies.

 What qualities would you add to this list?
 Comment below.